Our Counselors

 Sarah Godwin, MSW, LCSW

 Sarah is certified in Dialectical Behavior Therapy and currently leads a DBT group in addition to providing individual therapy.
-She also utilizes Acceptance and Commitment Therapy, Mindfulness, and Cognitive Behavioral Therapy in her approach.
+She also utilizes Acceptance and Commitment Therapy, Mindfulness, Cognitive Behavioral Therapy, and Internal Family Systems in her approach.
 Sarah is a Certified Grief Counselor and specializes in working with parents who have lost a child.

 A message from Sarah…